epinio/docs/docs/references/settings.md

 to the settings so that future invocations of the client are able to verify the actual certificate when talking to Epinio's API server.

+The `epinio settings update-ca` updates the API url and the certificate.

 ## Commands

 The Epinio command line client currently provides 3 commands